AeolusDev/aeolusweb.github.io/assets/docs/.md/autocode api.md

 # API Page
-The API page is basically a documentaion page for your APIs for others to see.
+The API page is basically a documentation page for your APIs for others to see.
 This page contains a sample code and response of your API including an area to run the code without being in the IDE.